 We also offer a CMAT minor for students wanting to complement degrees with important communication skills such as interpersonal communication, managerial communication, intercultural communication, meeting management, media writing and production, multimedia communication and media analysis and criticism.

 The department is dedicated to providing students with first-hand experience in the burgeoning global communications market.
-Department faculty routinely offer courses in Ecuador, Scotland, London and India for CMAT majors and other SU students who wish to participate in off-campus learning.
+Department faculty routinely offer travel courses to Ecuador, Scotland, Vietnam and India for CMAT majors and other students who wish to participate in off-campus learning and semester abroad opportunities.

 The department offers many opportunities for students to practice the skills and concepts they learn in settings outside the classroom.
-We have several student groups including the National Broadcasting Society, the Public Relations Student
+We have several student groups including:

-Society of America, SU-TV, Society of Professional Journalists and Lambda Pi Eta—a national communications honors society.
-There are practicum experiences available at The Flyer—the campus newspaper—and in several public relations outlets throughout campus.
-Students who are eligible can enroll in an internship to gain credit for working in an organization outside the University.
+There are practicum experiences throughout campus and students who are eligible can enroll in an internship to gain credit for working in an organization outside the University.
 Recent students have completed internships at sites including the Baltimore Orioles, Aflac, WNBA, Washington Capitals, Walt Disney World, The Late Show with David Letterman, Peninsula Regional Medical Center, Wicomico County Chamber of Commerce, Clear Channel Radio, Nassau Broadcasting, DeVries Public Relations and the Rehoboth Beach Film Festival.